zvictor/PocketFlow-Typescript/docs/utility_function/embedding.md

 Below you will find an overview table of various text embedding APIs, along with example Python code.

-> Embedding is more a micro optimization, compared to the Flow Design.
+{% hint style="success" %}
->
+Embedding is more a micro optimization, compared to the Flow Design.

-> It's recommended to start with the most convenient one and optimize later.
+It's recommended to start with the most convenient one and optimize later.
-{: .best-practice }
+{% endhint %}

 | **API**              | **Free Tier**                           | **Pricing Model**                   | **Docs**                                                                                                                  |
 | -------------------- | --------------------------------------- | ----------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |